 - Dash freshly ground black pepper

 - Pinch cocoa powder

 - Salt to taste

 - If you are using whole spices (recommended but not necessary), toast them together in a dry pan, lightly tossing till fragrant and wisps of smoke rise from the pan, then grind in a mortar-and-pestle or coffee grinder.

 - Fry meat together over moderately high flame in a sufficiently sized heavy-bottom pot, breaking down to a fine texture with a wooden spoon, till expelled juices have evaporated and meat is well-brown.
 Drain excess fat.
 (Be careful not to burn the fond after this point.)
-Add spices and mix thoroughly, slightly toasting them.
+Add spices (sans salt) and mix thoroughly, slightly toasting them.
 Cook vegetables with meat till the onion sweats.
 Reduce flame.

 - Crush tomatoes in the same pot using the spoon, leaving no excessively large chunks.
 Stir in beans, taking care not to excessively crush them.
 (At this point, the chili will be somewhat thick.
 However, water will eventually expel from the vegetables to even out the texture; do not overcompensate now!)

 - Bring to a boil, cover, and reduce flame to low to let simmer for six hours or as long as desired, stirring occasionally to avoid burning.
 Leave partially uncovered to reduce if texture is too thin, or add water or reserved tomato juice near the end to thicken if desired.
 Taste and season with anchovy paste and/or salt towards the end.

 - Serve hot with cornbread and toppings (such as Cheddar or sliced jalapeños).